 Awards are based on information provided by the applicant on the Free Application for Federal Student Aid and are subject to revisions and/or cancellation at any time if: federal or state regulations change; federal, state or institutional fund allocations change; estimated family contribution changes; student receives a scholarship, VA educational benefits, or an error is made in the calculation of your eligibility or award, whether by the Servicer or the institution.

 Financial aid awards are for an academic year, with equal payments for the fall and spring terms.
 With the exception of Federal Work-Study, half of the total award will be credited to the fall semester and half to spring.
 These amounts will be transmitted to the Student Financial Services Office and posted to your student account.
-After the aid is disbursed and the student account is paid in full you will be mailed any remaining balance of financial aid funds to you from the State Treasurer’s Office in Richmond, Va.
-If financial aid does not cover your bill, you will be responsible for the difference.
-Contact the Student Financial Services Office to make payment arrangements.
+After the aid is disbursed, and the student account is paid in full, you will refunded any remaining balance of financial aid funds.
+You may choose the method in which these funds are refunded (prepaid debit card, direct deposit, or check); See Tuition & Payment: Refunds.

 First-time Stafford Loan Borrowers at BRCC MUST complete an Entrance Interview and Stafford Master Promissory Note.
 Stafford loan proceeds will not be disbursed until the student has met these conditions.